SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_b2d961ae-0f7e-400b-879a-f97be24cc02d_do_not_edit_manually.md

 ??? abstract "Socat Relaying Socket"

     Socat is a linux tool used to relay local socket or internal network connection, this technics is often used by attacker to bypass security equipment such as firewall

     - **Effort:** intermediate

-??? abstract "Socat Reverse Shell Detection"

-    Socat is a linux tool used to relay or open reverse shell that is often used by attacker to bypass security equipment

-    - **Effort:** intermediate